Our Staff

 Trainer

 Josue De Jesus is a certified GASWCC Level I E&S Certified Trainer and MS4 Compliance and Enforcement Certified Inspector.
 His prior experience in safety management and eleven years managing the NPDES MS4 Phase II program provides him with a unique perspective on why compliance makes a difference to our environment.
 He relocated from Puerto Rico in 1993 and quickly became an asset to our team of trainers.
 He is bilingual, speaking both English and Spanish.
 When he is not in the field or training he is a busy and proud father of 2 daughters.
-Josue is very familiar with compliance, which is the reason for his passion to educate those working in the field.
+Josue is very familiar with compliance, which is the foundation of his passion for educating those working in the field.

 Kim Metcalf, CPESC MS4CECI